noahbchang/mr-duck/README.md

     <em>What to do...</em>
 </p>

 Notes is just a little notepad that you can refer to, handy for fullscreen applications so you don't have to tab back and forth for some text.
+Supports file input and output through .txt files stores in the "notes" folder.
 <br>
 Media is a set of media buttons that can pause, go back, or fast forward.
 <br>
 Clock is a clock.
+Not much more to say there.